This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chest wall, muscle, or rib pain

-Your healthcare provider will ask about your symptoms.
-You may need any of the following to find the cause of your chest pain:
+Your healthcare provider will ask about your symptoms and examine you.
+You may also need any of the following:

 - pH monitoring is used to check your throat for acid reflux.

 - Manometry measures the pressure within the esophagus.
 This test may show nerve or muscle problems that cause slow movement of food.

 - An endoscopy may be done to check for ulcers or problem with your esophagus.

 How is noncardiac chest pain treated?